List of Indonesian faunal emblems: Indonesian national faunal emblems

 Komodo is an Indonesian endemic animal found only in Komodo, Padar and Rinca island within Komodo National Park.
 The surviving largest lizard on earth is easily recognised as Indonesian national animal.
-Komodo also become the emblem of East Nusa Tenggara province.
+Komodo also becomes the emblem of East Nusa Tenggara province.

 Elang Jawa or Javan hawk-eagle (Nisaetus bartelsi) an endangered raptor endemic to the mountainous forest regions of Java.
 The Javan hawk-eagle was chosen because its resemblance to the Garuda Pancasila, the most obvious physical traits is the prominent crest crowning its head and the plumage coloured dark-brownish to chestnut-gold.
 By Presidential decree, the Javan hawk-eagle was legally registered as considered as the national bird of Indonesia, and thus attributing the endangered species very high protection.

-Both arwana merah (super red Asian arowana) and arwana emas (golden Asian arowana) are designated as Indonesian national animal of charm and also national fish.
-These fish are endemic to rivers of Sumatra and Indonesian Borneo.
-Both species of Scleropages aureus (red-tailed golden arowana) is native to northern Sumatra, while the Scleropages legendrei (super red arowana) is native to Kapuas river and nearby lakes in West Kalimantan.
+Arwana merah (red Asian arowana) is designated as the Indonesian national animal of charm and also national fish.
+Native to rivers of Sumatra and Indonesian Borneo, Asian arowana is highly adapted to freshwater and usually inhabits blackwater rivers, forested swamps and wetlands.
+Besides red, Asian arowana has other colour varieties (for example; green, silver and golden) which only can be found in specific geographic regions in Sumatra and Kalimantan.

 Indonesian provincial faunal emblems

 Each of 34 Provinces of Indonesia have their own faunal emblems that represents their provinces.
 The faunal emblems are:

-Meanwhile, Helmeted friarbird (Philemon buceroides) was designated as faunal emblem of ex-province Timor Timur (1976-1999).
+Meanwhile, Helmeted friarbird (Philemon buceroides) was designated as faunal emblem of ex-province Timor Timur (1976–1999).